QiaoJiang123/FIX_fractional_insurance_exchange/README.md

 When insurer starts insuring, a certain amount of reserve is needed.
 There are two ways to store reserves.
 The first way is to send the full amount of possible loss to the insurance smart contract deployed by the insurer.
 For instance, if an insurer gets 10% of a flight delay insurance with $600 coverage, the insurer needs to transfer $60 to the smart contract.
 If the flight is delayed, the amount will be transferred to the insured.
 Otherwise, the insurer will have $60 back plus 10% premium.

 The first method is not very efficient since it is very rare to have all insurance policies triggered.
-The typical as well as more efficient way is to have another account to store reserves for all insurance policies.
+The typical as well as more efficient way is to have another account (smart contract) to store reserves for all insurance policies.
 The amount of reserve will not equal to the full contingent amount.
 Instead, the reserve will be calculated as in traditional corporate insurance companies.
 It will depend on the statistical characteristics of each insurance policy (full or partial), confidence level, regulatory requirements, etc.

 The reserve account will be updated daily to reflect the change in risk.
 If the required amount is more than the actual amount, more contribution is needed from the insurer.
 Also, when a payment is made from the reserve account due to an incident, the new reserve amount will be calculated and the new required amount will be sent to the insurer for more contribution.